 For some plant-based gourmet food head to Souls Street Food and indulge in their mushroom-truffle-nori burger.
 Still have room for dessert?
 Then head to La Boca and grab an Argentinian alfajor – a cookie sandwich filled with a ridiculous amount of dulce de leche.
 Sugar coma guaranteed 😉

 Worth a special mention is Hija de Sanchez taqueria and their next level tacos in crunchy corn tortillas.
 This tiny restaurant was founded by Rosio Sanchez, a former chef in the famous Noma (frequently named the best restaurant in the world), and has been featured in Netflix’s shows Ugly Delicious and Somebody Feed Phil.
-We tasted their tacos and have to say they were nothing short of incredible!
+I tasted their tacos and have to say they were nothing short of incredible!

 4. Tivoli Food Hall